nikbearbrown/mba-finance/chapters/14-regression-analysis-in-finance.md

 ### Warm-up

-**14.1** Define correlation.
-Define R².
-How are they mathematically related?

-**14.2** Write the regression equation $\hat{y} = a + bx$.
-Define each term.
-What do the slope and intercept mean?

-**14.3** Define beta.
-Define alpha.
-What does each measure?
+**14.1** Define beta in one sentence.
+Then explain in plain English — without using the word "covariance" — what a beta of 1.5 means for a stock held in a diversified portfolio.
+*(Tests: conceptual grasp of beta beyond its formula)*

+**14.2** Explain the difference between systematic risk and idiosyncratic risk.
+Why does the market price only the first one?
+What assumption about investor behavior underlies this claim?
+*(Tests: the portfolio-diversification logic that gives beta its meaning)*

+**14.3** Write the CAPM equation.
+Define every variable.
+A firm has beta = 0.8, the risk-free rate is 4%, and the equity risk premium is 5%.
+Compute the cost of equity.
+*(Tests: basic CAPM application)*

 ### Application

-**14.4** A regression of a stock's monthly returns on the market's returns produces:
+**14.4** A regression of a stock's monthly returns on the S&P 500's monthly returns produces the following results:
-- Slope = 1.20
+- Slope (beta): 1.35
-- Intercept = 0.001 (per month)
+- Intercept (alpha, monthly): 0.0025
-- R² = 0.55

-Compute:
-(a) The stock's beta.
-(b) The annualized alpha.
+- R²: 0.48

+(a) Interpret the beta in plain English: what does this stock do when the market rises 10%?
+(b) What is the annualized alpha?
+Has this stock historically outperformed or underperformed CAPM expectations?
-(c) The percentage of monthly return variance explained by the market.
+(c) What percentage of this stock's monthly return variance is explained by market movements?
+What accounts for the rest?
+(d) Using $R_f = 4.5\%$ and ERP = 5%, compute the cost of equity.
+(e) If R² were 0.15 instead of 0.48, would you trust this beta more or less?
+Why?

+*(Tests: regression output interpretation, CAPM application, and the diagnostic use of R²)*

+**14.5** Two firms operate in the same industry with nearly identical business models.
+Firm A has been financed entirely with equity; Firm B has 40% debt in its capital structure.
+Both have an unlevered beta of 0.9.

+(a) Explain qualitatively why Firm B should have a higher equity beta than Firm A.
+(b) If the corporate tax rate is 25% and Firm B's debt-to-equity ratio is 0.67, use the Hamada equation ($\beta_L = \beta_U \times (1 + (1-T) \times D/E)$) to compute Firm B's levered beta.
-(d) The cost of equity using $R_f = 4.5\%$ and ERP = 5%.
+(c) Compute the cost of equity for each firm using CAPM ($R_f = 4\%$, ERP = 5%).
+(d) Why would you want to "unlever" a comparable firm's beta before applying it to a firm with a different capital structure?

+*(Tests: the relationship between leverage and beta, the Hamada equation, and re-levering for project analysis)*

-**14.5** Pull 5 years of monthly returns for your chosen company and the S&P 500.
-Compute beta, alpha, and R².
-Compare beta to a published source (Yahoo Finance, Bloomberg).
-Are they similar?
-If not, what could explain the difference?
+**14.6** Pull 60 months of monthly return data for your chosen company and the S&P 500.
+In Excel (or Python), compute:

-**14.6** Using your computed beta and a reasonable risk-free rate and equity premium, compute the cost of equity for your company.
-Run sensitivity for $\pm 0.2$ on beta and $\pm 1$ percentage point on ERP.
-Report the range.
+(a) Beta using `=SLOPE`.
+(b) Alpha (monthly) using `=INTERCEPT`.
+Annualize it.
+(c) R² using `=RSQ`.
+(d) Compare your beta to the published value on Yahoo Finance.
+If they differ by more than 0.2, identify one plausible reason.

+*(Tests: hands-on regression computation from primary-source return data)*

 ### Synthesis

-**14.7** Apple's beta has historically been around 1.1-1.3.
-Walmart's around 0.4-0.6.
-Construct (a) why these levels make sense given each firm's business model, (b) what implications they have for cost of equity, (c) what implications they have for the relative attractiveness of the two firms in a recession.

-**14.8** A friend says: "If beta is so noisy and CAPM is missing important factors, why does anyone use it?"
-Construct a defense in three parts: (a) what CAPM gets right that simpler approaches miss; (b) why the alternatives (multi-factor models, ICC) aren't always better; (c) the role of sensitivity analysis in honest application.
+**14.7** Build the full sensitivity table for your company's cost of equity: beta at your estimated value ± 0.2 (three rows), ERP at 4%, 5%, 6% (three columns).
+Report nine cost-of-equity estimates.
+Then identify which cell most closely matches the 8% WACC placeholder used in Chapter 11's DCF, and explain what assumption that implies about ERP and beta.
+*(Tests: sensitivity analysis, CAPM application, and connecting the cost-of-equity output to the DCF built in Chapter 11)*

+**14.8** A friend argues: "Beta is computed from historical data that reflects what the firm used to be.
+Why would I use it to discount what the firm will be?"
+Construct a three-part response: (a) why historical beta, despite its flaws, is still informative; (b) two specific circumstances where a historical beta would be particularly misleading; (c) what you would do differently in those two circumstances.
+*(Tests: critical evaluation of beta's limitations and the analytical judgment required to apply it responsibly)*

 ### Challenge

-**14.9** Run a regression of your chosen company's monthly returns on:
-(a) The S&P 500 returns alone (single-factor CAPM).
-(b) The S&P 500 returns + a "size" factor (small-cap minus large-cap returns).
-(c) The S&P 500 returns + size + a "value" factor (high book-to-market minus low book-to-market).

-Compare the R² across the three regressions.
-Does adding factors help?
-What does it tell you about the firm's risk profile?

-**14.10** Compute alpha for a recent hedge fund (or portfolio manager you can find return data for).
-Is it positive or negative?
-Statistically significant?
-What does the answer suggest about the manager's stock-picking skill — keeping in mind the limits of single-factor CAPM and the noise inherent in alpha estimates?
+**14.9** Your chosen company is planning a major acquisition in a different industry.
+The target firm operates in a sector with an average beta of 1.6, while your company's current beta is 0.9.
+After the acquisition, the combined firm will derive approximately 30% of its revenue from the acquired business.

+(a) Estimate the post-acquisition beta of the combined firm as a weighted average of the two betas (by revenue contribution).
+(b) Recompute the cost of equity for the combined firm using CAPM.
+(c) How does this change your DCF valuation — does the acquisition appear more or less attractive after adjusting the discount rate?
+(d) What limitations does this beta-blending approach have, and what would a more rigorous analysis require?

+*(Tests: beta adjustment for corporate transactions, the impact of discount-rate changes on valuation, and honest acknowledgment of model limits)*

+**14.10** The Fama-French three-factor model extends CAPM by adding size and value factors:

+$$E[R_i] = R_f + \beta_\text{market}(R_m - R_f) + \beta_\text{size} \cdot SMB + \beta_\text{value} \cdot HML$$

+where SMB (small-minus-big) and HML (high-minus-low book-to-market) are factor return series available from Kenneth French's data library.

+(a) Explain what the size premium (SMB) and value premium (HML) represent economically.
+What is the proposed explanation for why each earns a return premium?
+(b) For your chosen company, state whether you would expect positive or negative loadings on SMB and HML based on what you know about the firm's size and valuation multiple.
+Justify your expectation.
+(c) If you had access to the factor data, describe step by step how you would run the three-factor regression and what you would compare to the single-factor CAPM result.
+(d) Under what circumstances would a three-factor cost of equity be meaningfully different from the CAPM cost of equity — and in which direction?

+*(Tests: conceptual understanding of factor models, the ability to reason about factor loadings from firm characteristics, and the analytical gap between CAPM and more complete asset-pricing models)*

 ---

-## Chapter summary

-- **Correlation** measures linear association; **regression** fits a line to two-variable data via OLS.
-- The regression equation $\hat{y} = a + bx$ has slope $b$ and intercept $a$.
-R² measures how much of $y$'s variance the line explains.
-- **Beta** is the slope of a stock's returns regressed on market returns.
-Measures systematic risk.
-- **CAPM**: $E[R_i] = R_f + \beta_i (E[R_m] - R_f)$.
-Computes the cost of equity from beta and the equity premium.
-- **Alpha** is the regression intercept — the deviation from CAPM expectations.
-- The **security market line** is the graphical CAPM: expected return as a function of beta.
-- CAPM has known limits: single-factor, unstable beta, uncertain equity premium.
-Sensitivity analysis is essential.

----

 ## What would change my mind

 The chapter argues that CAPM is the right baseline model for cost of equity, with sensitivity analysis to handle its limitations.
-The reading would have to revise if (a) Fama-French or other multi-factor models became standard in undergraduate finance teaching (they may, eventually), or (b) implied-cost-of-capital methods (which back out cost of equity from current price + analyst consensus) consistently outperformed CAPM in forecasting future returns.
-Both are real alternatives; neither has displaced CAPM as the introductory standard.
+Two things would revise this.
+First, if Fama-French multi-factor models became the introductory standard — which may happen eventually, as computing access to factor data improves — the single-factor framework here would feel incomplete.
+Second, if implied-cost-of-capital methods (backing out cost of equity from current prices and forecasts) consistently demonstrated superior forecasting accuracy in peer-reviewed empirical work, there would be a strong argument to teach that approach instead.
+Neither displacement has happened at the introductory level.
+CAPM plus sensitivity remains the standard.

 ## Still puzzling

-The cleanest unresolved question: *should historical beta be used as a forward expectation?* The data is what it is — a stock's last 5 years of regression slope.
-But that 5-year slope reflects the firm's business as it was, not necessarily as it will be.
-Tesla's beta in 2018 is not Tesla's beta in 2025.
-Practitioners adjust for this with "Bayesian shrinkage" toward 1.0 (the market average) or by using a longer time window.
-Neither solution is fully satisfying.
-The honest framework is: historical beta is your best available estimate, but it's an estimate, and forward beta may be different.
+The question I haven't resolved cleanly: should historical beta be used as a forward expectation?
+The data reflects the firm's business as it *was* during the regression window — its leverage, its business mix, its competitive position.
+All of those can change.
+A firm that has added substantial debt since the regression window will have a higher forward beta than the historical one implies.
+Practitioners adjust using "Bayesian shrinkage" (pulling the estimate toward 1.0, the market average) or re-levering the beta using current capital structure.
+Neither approach fully resolves the fundamental problem that we're using backward-looking data to make a forward-looking judgment.
+The honest response is to be explicit about this, use sensitivity analysis to bound the uncertainty, and resist the temptation to report a single beta as though it were a known quantity.

 ---